 Our standard audio warning is:

-Our security operators are instructed to issue a specific audio warning for car forecourts – high-risk, open sites.
-This announcement is made during the day, when the car forecourt is closed:
+However, our security operators can also be instructed to issue a specific audio warning for different time periods, business sectors or site requirements.
+For example, for high risk open dealership forecourt sites – this announcement can be made during the day, if the car forecourt is closed:

 “Your attention please, this is a security announcement.
 You are being monitored on live CCTV.
 Unfortunately this car forecourt is now closed, please return when a member of staff can be of assistance.”